AhmedSalih3d/PostSPH.jl/README.md

 Note it is possible to define ``` Idp = Cat(0) ``` etc. if it is needed to increase readability.

+# Subfunctions in this package

+To make this module easier to maintain functionality has been split into subfunctions which the main functions utilize.
+Every function preprended with a underscore, ' _ ' is not meant to be used by the user.

 # Performance Tip

 Due to the way Julia functions, it will recompile a function if input/output changes.
 A basic example would be running a function with a "Float32" and then a "Float64" input.
 If the input type is hardcoded Julia will under the hood recompile a type specific version for each input type.
 Therefore, as an user, if you experience slow initial performance, when trying to load a new variable, try in the first run only to read one file, ie. ```velSquare = readVtkArray("PartSquare_0000.vtk",Cat(2))``` and then afterwards read all files, by using only "PartSquare".
 This also applies to readVtkParticles.